Friday, June 25, 2010

 The photograph above, taken through the train window, shows the station in Greenwood, but the scene in Yazoo City is similar.

-Please click the link to see my coverage of the historic Afro-American Sons and Daughters Hospital, also in Yazoo City and now deserted and collapsing.
+Please click the link to see my article on the historic Afro-American Sons and Daughters Hospital, also in Yazoo City and now deserted and collapsing.

 Heading south on Hwy 3, the town of Satartia is also pretty quiet, and the convenience store is closed.